int128/kubelogin/README.md

 # kubelogin [![CircleCI](https://circleci.com/gh/int128/kubelogin.svg?style=shield)](https://circleci.com/gh/int128/kubelogin)

 This is a kubectl plugin for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
-It gets a token from the OIDC provider and writes it to the kubeconfig.
+It updates the kubeconfig file with an ID token and refresh token got from the OIDC provider.

 ## Getting Started